Affiliate links on Android Authority may earn us a commission. Learn more.

 - Black, silver, rose gold, green

 The screen is great: vibrant and crisp, a necessity on a display this size.
-I found the auto-brightness to be quite responsive outdoors but unless you’re looking directly at the Watch Active, the glare tends to obfuscate the display.
-Keep this in mind if you tend to glance at notifications or activity tracking while cycling, for example.
-It’s fine for running, when you can lift your arm right up to your face, but this is not always possible during activities you may want to track.
+I found the auto-brightness to be quite responsive outdoors, but unless you’re looking directly at the Watch Active, the glare tends to obfuscate the display.
+Keep this in mind if you like to glance at notifications or activity tracking while cycling, for example.
+It’s okay for running when you can lift your arm right up to your face, but this is not always possible during activities you may want to track.

 If you’re coming from a larger-screened wearable, be aware that its 1.1-inch display might feel a little pokey.
-For reference, the Galaxy Watch Active’s 28mm screen is a half-centimeter smaller in diameter than the the larger Galaxy Watch and offers just 72 percent of the display area.
-The lack of a rotating bezel here is noticeable, because it means you’ll have to swipe and tap your way around the tiny UI elements.
+For reference, the Galaxy Watch Active’s 28mm screen is a half-centimeter smaller in diameter than the larger Galaxy Watch and offers just 72% of the display area.
+The lack of a rotating bezel here is noticeable because it means you’ll have to swipe and tap your way around the tiny UI elements.

-There is a microphone on the Watch Active, but no speaker, so while you can answer or initiate calls with it, you’ll need a paired phone to actually hear your interlocutor.
-Likewise, you can initiate Bixby queries via the watch but only get text responses on it unless you have a pair of wireless headphones paired (I’d suggest maxing out the volume on the watch and just controlling it on your headphones).
-Bixby is perfectly fine for general voice searches like the weather but is only going to be really useful if you also have a Samsung Galaxy smartphone (as that’s where Bixby’s strengths lie).
+There is a microphone on the Watch Active but no speaker, so while you can answer or initiate calls with it, you’ll need a paired phone to actually hear your interlocutor.
+Likewise, you can trigger Bixby queries via the watch but only get text responses on it unless you have a pair of wireless headphones paired (I’d suggest maxing out the volume on the watch and just controlling it on your headphones).
+Bixby is perfectly fine for general voice searches like the weather but will only be really useful if you also have a Samsung Galaxy smartphone (as that’s where Bixby’s strengths lie).

 - Music playback